sbegaudeau/eef/_specifications/roadmap.md

 - evaluation of the usage I18N form Sirius in eef (fallback to EMF.edit by default)
 - update of the default behavior to use EMF Edit

-###### Behavior
-- specification of the behavior expected to override the default behavior **2d**
-  - replacement
-  - position
-  - order
-  - should we generate anything in the odesign of the specifier?
-  - create some example
-  - implementation of the overriding **10d**

 ###### Validation and messages **10d**

 - Message and kind on widgets, groups, view ([message manager](https://www.eclipse.org/eclipse/platform-ua/proposals/forms/enhancements-3.3/))